willstepp/writings/sanctum-kthadras/sk.notes.md

 * It does not know what it will find on the other side of the nebula, nor does it know how long it will take to get there, perhaps it will take a million years -- and yet it does know, somehow it does know, that the place it is going to will be home.

 * A danger, being chased by a predator of some kind.

+* Hunger should be the motivating thrust of the story leading up to daylight.

+* The creature which hunts him he slaughters and feasts upon, a living fungus.

+* Do not

+* The voice could be ignored.
+You could ignore it.
+And you consider what will happen if you do.
+Before you ate and nothing happened.
+It could be the same.